Deep Indexed Active Learning for Matching Heterogeneous Entity Representations

 Unless stated otherwise, we have used Uncertainty Sampling as the example selection strategy for active learning.
 However, \sysname\ is agnostic to the choice of selection strategy.
 In this section, we compare different example selection strategies with \sysname.
 We implement the following methods \begin{itemize} \item \textbf{Random}: The naive baseline of choosing samples at random from the candidate set \item \textbf{Greedy}: Selecting the most similar pairs from the candidate set.
 We use the negative $\ell_2$ distance as a similarity metric \item \textbf{Partition}: As explained in Section \ref{sec:exampleselection}, High Confidence Sampling with Partition is not strictly an Active Learning selection strategy since it assumes labels not provided by a human labeler.
 Hence, to use a similar method as \cite{DBLP:conf/acl/KasaiQGLP19} in our setup, we implement two selection strategies.
 Partition-$2$ queries the user to label $p_{lc}$ and $n_{lc}$, and Partition-$4$ queries the user to label $p_{hc}, p_{lc}, n_{hc}, n_{lc}$. \item \textbf{Query By Committee}: Select pairs from the candidate set which achieve the highest disagreement in a committee of classifiers.
-If member $k$ of a committee of size $\numC$ assigns a probability $Pr_k(y=1|(r, s))$ to a pair $(r, s)$ of being a duplicate pair, then the disagreement is measured as where $H(x)$ is given by \myeqnref{eq:uncertain}.
+If member $k$ of a committee of size $\numC$ assigns a probability $\Pr_k(y=1|(r, s))$ to a pair $(r, s)$ of being a duplicate pair, then the disagreement is measured as where $H(x)$ is given by \myeqnref{eq:uncertain}.
 Note that, this is a ``soft" measure of disagreement, as opposed to the the hard disagreement defined in Section \ref{sec:exampleselection}. \item \textbf{BADGE}: Described in Section \ref{sec:exampleselection}.
 For a record pair $(r, s) \in \cand$, the input $x$ is the joint encoding of $r$ and $s$.
 The most likely label $\hat{y}$ is calculated based on the class probabilities output by $F_W(E(x))$.
 The loss used to calculate the gradient embedding is the standard cross entropy loss. \end{itemize}

-Table $\ref{tab:selection}$ reports the All-Pair F1 scores after $10$ active learning rounds on each of the $5$ datasets using different selection strategies.
+Figure~\ref{fig:selectionallf1} shows All-Pair F1 at each step of active learning and Table $\ref{tab:selection}$ reports the All-Pair F1 scores after $10$ active learning rounds on each of the $5$ datasets using different selection strategies.
 We find that Partition-2 and BADGE provide gains over plain uncertainty sampling, as well as beat all other strategies by a high margin establishing their effectiveness for active learning.